-\Earliest date associated with the outbreak was used for outbreaks without reported date of first patient's symptom onset E. California Border Region Influenza Surveillance Network Data The border influenza surveillance network is comprised of outpatient provider sentinel sites whose geographical coverage extends approximately 100 kilometers (60 miles) north of the California-Baja California border and includes Imperial and San Diego Counties, as well as some parts of Riverside County.
-1. Syndromic Surveillance Update A total of 14 border region sentinel providers reported data during Week 43.
-The total number of patients screened by all sentinel sites for ILI during Week 43 was 11,190.
-Outpatient ILI activity was 0.4% in Week 43.
-ILI activity for the California border region during Week 43 was lower when compared to activity for the same week during the 2016-2017 and 2017-2018 season (Figure 10).
+Earliest date associated with the outbreak was used for outbreaks without reported date of first patient's symptom onset

+E. California Border Region Influenza Surveillance Network Data

+The border influenza surveillance network is comprised of outpatient provider sentinel sites whose geographical coverage extends approximately 100 kilometers (60 miles) north of the California-Baja California border and includes Imperial and San Diego Counties, as well as some parts of Riverside County.

+1. Syndromic Surveillance Update

+A total of 14 border region sentinel providers reported data during Week 44.
+The total number of patients screened by all sentinel sites for ILI during Week 44 was 10,382.
+Outpatient ILI activity was 0.4% in Week 44.
+ILI activity for the California border region during Week 44 was lower when compared to activity for the same week during the 2016-2017 and 2017-2018 season (Figure 10).
 All influenza syndromic data summarized for the border region represent a subset of CDC influenza sentinel providers in California.

 Figure 10.
-Percentage of Influenza-like Illness Visits among Patients Seen by Sentinel Providers - California Border Region, 2016-2019 2.
-Virologic Surveillance Update
+Percentage of Influenza-like Illness Visits among Patients Seen by Sentinel Providers - California Border Region, 2016-2019

+2. Virologic Surveillance Update

-During Week 43, a total of 137 respiratory specimens were tested from border region sentinel clinical laboratories; of these, four (2.9%) tested positive for influenza (four [100%] influenza A).
-Cumulatively this season, a total of 525 respiratory specimens were tested from border region sentinel clinical laboratories; of these, 12 (2.3%) tested positive for influenza (eight [66.7%] influenza A; four [33.3%] influenza B).
-Week During Week 43, no influenza positive specimens were detected at border region RLN laboratories.
-Cumulatively this season, one influenza positive specimen has been detected at border region RLN laboratories, of which one (100%) was influenza A. Of the specimens that tested positive for influenza A at RLN laboratories one (100%) was subtyped as A (H1)pdm09.
+During Week 44, a total of 192 respiratory specimens were tested from border region sentinel clinical laboratories; of these, seven (3.6%) tested positive for influenza (six [85.7%] influenza A; one [14.3%] influenza B).
+Cumulatively this season, a total of 717 respiratory specimens were tested from border region sentinel clinical laboratories; of these, 19 (2.6%) tested positive for influenza (14 [73.7%] influenza A; five [26.3%] influenza B).

+During Week 44, five influenza positive specimens were detected at border region RLN laboratories, of which five (100.0%) were influenza A. Four (80.0%) of the specimens that tested positive for influenza A at RLN laboratories were subtyped as A (H1)pdm09 and one (20%) as A (H3).
+Cumulatively this season, nine influenza positive specimen have been detected at border region RLN laboratories, of which eight (88.9%) were influenza A and one (11.1%) was influenza B. Of the eight specimens that tested positive for influenza A at RLN laboratories, six (75.0%) were subtyped as A (H1)pdm09, and two (25.0%) as A (H3).
+The one specimen that tested positive for influenza B was lineage typed as B (Yamagata).

 Laboratory data summarized in Figure 11 include data from border region influenza clinical sentinel laboratories (percentage of specimens testing positive for influenza) as well as data from border region RLN laboratories (influenza type and subtype/lineage type).

 Figure 11.
 Number of Influenza Detections by Type and Subtype Detected in Respiratory Laboratory Network Laboratories and the Percentage of Specimens Testing Positive at Clinical Sentinel Laboratories - California Border Region, 2018-2019

-F. Other Respiratory Viruses 1.
-Laboratory-Confirmed Severe Respiratory Syncytial Virus Case Reports
+F. Other Respiratory Viruses

+1. Laboratory-Confirmed Severe Respiratory Syncytial Virus Case Reports

 Currently, as mandated under Section 2500 of the California Code of Regulations, deaths among children aged 0-4 years with laboratory-confirmed respiratory syncytial virus (RSV) are reportable to CDPH.
-The weekly influenza report includes confirmed deaths formally reported to CDPH through October 27, 2018 (Week 43).
-No laboratory-confirmed RSV fatalities in children <5 years of age were reported to CDPH during Week 43.
+The weekly influenza report includes confirmed deaths formally reported to CDPH through November 3, 2018 (Week 44).

+No laboratory-confirmed RSV fatalities in children <5 years of age were reported to CDPH during Week 44.
 To date, CDPH has received no reports of laboratory-confirmed RSV-associated deaths among children <5 years of age during the 2018-2019 influenza season.

 2. Other Respiratory Virus Laboratory Update